 Remember to stock up on enough cornhole bags for each board set and as backups to replace any that can get damaged during play.
 It's good to have matching sets to keep the competition fair and professional.

-Use Zeffy’s 100% free event ticket management platform to make it easy for supporters to join your cornhole tournament.
+Use Zeffy's 100% free event ticket management platform — trusted by 100,000+ nonprofits who have collectively raised over $2 billion — to make it easy for supporters to join your cornhole tournament.
 With this system, you can:

 Plan for last-minute signups by having a registration table at the event where you offer both offline and online payments.
 Make sure to have clear signage showing registration fees and tournament details for walk-up participants.